yasenstar/vba/VBA - Return Values from Function.md

 It is a good coding practice for VBA and VB6 to include either the `ByVal` or `ByRef` keyword for each function argument (also called parameter).

-My following sample is pop up folder picker dialog, let user to choose the destination folder, and return the folder path:
+Sample 1: My following sample is pop up folder picker dialog, let user to choose the destination folder, and return the folder path:

 ```vb
 Function browseFolderPath(ByRef folderPath as String) As String